landv/gambas/README.md

 ## How it works

-It is a component.
-To make it work, you have to generate an installation package for your distribution with Gambas3 (it is proved to work for Version 3.8 upwards) and install it on your Linux system.
+It's a component.
+To make it work, you have to generate an installation package for your distribution with Gambas3 (it's proved to work for Version 3.8 upwards) and install it on your Linux system.
 After that you can use it in all your projects as a component.

 The following example you also find in [this simple Gambas project](unittesthelloworld-0.0.1.tar.gz).